Floorp-Projects/Floorp/modules/libpref/docs/index.rst

 Sync
 ----
-On desktop, a pref is synced via Sync if there is an accompanying ``services.sync.prefs.sync.``-prefixed pref.
+On desktop, a pref is synced onto a device via Sync if there is an accompanying ``services.sync.prefs.sync.``-prefixed pref.
 I.e. the pref ``foo.bar`` is synced if the pref ``services.sync.prefs.sync.foo.bar`` exists and is true.

+Previously, one could push prefs onto a device even if a local ``services.sync.prefs.sync.``-prefixed pref was not present; however this behavior changed in `bug 1538015 <https://bugzilla.mozilla.org/show_bug.cgi?id=1538015>`_ to require the local prefixed pref to be present.
+The old (insecure) behavior can be re-enabled by setting a single pref ``services.sync.prefs.dangerously_allow_arbitrary`` to true on the target browser - subsequently any pref can be pushed there by creating a *remote* ``services.sync.prefs.sync.``-prefixed pref.

-In practice, only a small subset of prefs (about 70) have this treatment.
+In practice, only a small subset of prefs (about 70) have a ``services.sync.prefs.sync.``-prefixed pref by default.

 **Problem:** This is gross.
 An attribute on the pref definition would be better, but it might be hard to change that at this point.